telicent-oss/telicent-frontend-cli/README.md

 CLI utility help frontend repos stay aligned, and easy to work with.

-We envision CLI tool will contain some manually-only scripts (e.g. check system swap), some life-cycle scripts (e.g. lint commands), AND self-executing checks (_check the lint command is being automatically called on git commit_).
+We envision CLI tool will contain some manually-only scripts (e.g. check system swap), some life-cycle scripts (e.g. lint commands), AND self-executing checks (e.g. _check the lint command is being automatically called on git commit_).

 The general philosophy is: Automate alignment